-Commonly asked questions and curiosity on testosterone vs HGH or (human growth hormone) on which is the best for muscle enhancement and performance is a great question?
+Commonly asked questions and curiosity on testosterone vs HGH or (human growth hormone) are: where do the differences lie, and what's the best for muscle enhancement and performance - is a great question?

 This article is about education, not dictation; I will try to share with you what I’ve learned over the years, so you can make educated choices and decisions of first: what testosterone and HGH are; as well as where it’s found and produced.